-Combined with 1066/800/533 of front side bus (FSB), this motherboard guarantees enhanced user experience in the digital home and office.
+Combined with 1333 (overclocking) / 1066 / 800 of front side bus (FSB), this motherboard guarantees enhanced user experience in the digital home and office.

-Intel® CoreTM2 Processor Read
+Intel® CoreTM2 Processor Ready

-This motherboard supports the latest Intel® CoreTM2 processor in the LGA775 package.
-With the new Intel® CoreTM microarchitecture technology and 1066/800/533 MHz FSB, Intel® CoreTM2 processor is one of the most powerful and energy efficient CPU in the world.
+This motherboard supports the latest Intel® Core[TM]2 processor in the LGA775 package.
+With the new Intel[®] Core[TM] microarchitecture technology and 1333 (overclocking) / 1066 / 800 MHz FSB, Intel[®] Core[TM]2 processor is designed to provide powerful and energy efficient performance.